neuphonic/neuphonic-js-examples/README.md

 ## Running the application

-Copy your API key into `.env` andsStart the server with:
+Copy your API key into `.env` ands start the server with:

 ```bash
 yarn dev